levibostian/Teller-iOS/README.md

         let requirements = RepositoryDataSource.Requirements(username: "")
         let existingCache = "existing-cache"

-        _ = Repository.testing.initState(repository: repository, requirements: requirements) {
+        _ = TellerRepository.testing.initState(repository: repository, requirements: requirements) {
             $0.cache(existingCache) {
                 $0.cacheNotTooOld()
             }
         }
-        // *Note: If your `DataSource.saveCache()` function needs to be executed on a background thread, use `Repository.testing.initStateAsync()` instead of `initState()` shown here. `initSync()` runs the `DataSource.saveCache()` on the thread that you call `initState()` on.*
+        // *Note: If your `DataSource.saveCache()` function needs to be executed on a background thread, use `TellerRepository.testing.initStateAsync()` instead of `initState()` shown here. `initSync()` runs the `DataSource.saveCache()` on the thread that you call `initState()` on.*

         // Teller is all setup!
-When your app's code uses the `repository`, it will behave just like the `Repository` has fetched a cache successfully, the cache is not empty and contains "existing-cache", and the cache is not too old (the default behavior when a state is not given) which means Teller will not attempt to fetch a fresh cache the next time the `Repository` runs.
+When your app's code uses the `repository`, it will behave just like the `TellerRepository` has fetched a cache successfully, the cache is not empty and contains "existing-cache", and the cache is not too old (the default behavior when a state is not given) which means Teller will not attempt to fetch a fresh cache the next time the `TellerRepository` runs.

         // There are other options for `$0.cache(existingCache)`.
 They are the same options as $0.cacheEmpty() described above.